Joel Tomkins: Return to Wigan

 Tomkins continued to be a presence in the Wigan Warriors' 2009 Super League season.
 He was successful in the 2010 Super League season, lifting the League Leaders' Shield with the Wigan Warriors.

 Tomkins played in the 2010 Super League Grand Final victory over St. Helens at Old Trafford.

 He was then part of the Wigan Warriors' side that lost the 2011 World Club Challenge to the St. George Illawarra Dragons.

-Tomkins made five consecutive appearances at the start of the 2011 Super League season, including the opening fixture against St. Helens, before being sent-off in a game against Hull F.C.

-He received a two-match ban for the incident with his brother Sam, also banned for one-game.
+Tomkins made five consecutive appearances at the start of the 2011 Super League season, including the opening fixture against St. Helens, before being sent-off in a game against Hull F.C..
+He received a two-match ban for the incident with his brother Sam also banned for one-game.

 Tomkins returned and scored his first try of the season in round 8, against the Leeds Rhinos.

 His next tries came against Hull Kingston Rovers and the Wakefield Trinity Wildcats in rounds 10 and 12.

 Tomkins played as a in the 2011 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.
-He scored a try after his brother Sam, sent him away down the wing to score.
+He scored a try after his brother Sam sent him away down the wing to score.

-Tomkins fended Leeds Rhinos Danny McGuire off and he side-stepped past Brent Webb and Carl Ablett to score under the post's, after an eighty-metre sprint.
+Tomkins fended Leeds' Danny McGuire off and he side-stepped past Brent Webb and Carl Ablett to score under the posts, after an eighty-metre sprint.

-The Wigan Warriors won the game 28–18, giving Tomkins his first Challenge Cup 'Winners' Medal.'
+Wigan won the game 28–18, giving Tomkins his first Challenge Cup 'Winners' Medal.'